nashville-software-school/aws-deployment-instructions/README.md

 Elastic Beanstalk only updates from the `HEAD` commit of the `main` Git branch.
 Deploying with the `--staged` flag pulls all the changes you have staged for pushing to your `main` branch.
 This way you can confirm that your application works before committing the changes to the `main` branch.

+##### Congratulations!
+You have now deployed your React application with AWS Elastic Beanstalk.

 ### Update Your Application Load Balancer's Security Group
 **IMPORTANT**: Without this step, your application's data will be exposed to the world.
 Take this step seriously, and complete it from your home router.